westonwork/Read-To-Me-App/README.md

 #### Timeline & Role:

-  - One week to come up with idea, wireframe it, and create MVP during the Python Stack of my coursework at Coding Dojo full-time software development program.
+  - One week to come up with idea, wireframe it, and create MVP to complete the Python Stack of my coursework at Coding Dojo full-time software development program.
   - This was a solo, personal project, where I was the Full-Stack Developer.